uberspark/uberspark/docs/build-install.rst

     cd src

-Now, build the documentation using the following command:
+Now, build the `.pdf` documentation using the following command:

 ::